Safari Diary

 Cameras and Lenses on Safari

-If you want to take really good photos on your safari, make sure you bring your DSLR camera!
+If you want to take really good photos on your safari, make sure choose Best Camera For Safari, and DSLR camera!
 A digital single-lens reflex camera will allow you to use manual settings, adapting them to the lighting situation, the distance to the subject and the effects you want to achieve.

 The thing you need to concentrate on when thinking about the right photography gear for safari photography is what lens - or better, lenses - to bring.